OmerRonen/epiTree/README.md

 ### Gene level analysis

-Once we obtained the imputed gene expression data from the previous step, we can run the gene level analysis of the ***epiTree***  pipeline.
-To this end, we need to do a data split into training and test data.
+With imputed gene expression data from the previous step, we can run the gene level analysis of the ***epiTree***  pipeline.
+First, we split data into training and test sets.
 As an example, in the following scripts we select a balanced sample of 26K training and 4K test samples, as in [2].
 For different sample size, the scripts can be easily adapted.

 #### Run iRF candidate interaction selection for imputed gene expression features